An Open Letter to the American Zen Community

 The brilliant trauma expert Judith Herman wrote, “Secrecy and silence are the perpetrator’s first line of defense.
 If secrecy fails, the perpetrator attacks the credibility of his victim.
 If he cannot silence her absolutely, he tries to make sure that no one listens.”

-When the perpetrator is a man with power and authority (e.g., a transmitted priest who is the founding teacher of a Zen community) and the victim is a member of a devalued population (e.g., a woman in a patriarchal culture), the victim’s lived experience falls outside of the accepted narrative that is controlled by the people in power.
+When the perpetrator is a man with power and authority (e.g., a transmitted priest who is the founding teacher of a Zen community) and the victim is a member of a devalued population (e.g., a woman in a patriarchal organization), the victim’s lived experience falls outside of the accepted narrative that is controlled by the people in power.

-In this case, the narrative is that a Zen master is an awakened, deeply ethical person whose actions lie beyond reproach or censure.
+In this case, the narrative is that a Zen master is an awakened, brilliant, and deeply ethical person whose actions lie beyond reproach or censure.
 This makes his victims vulnerable to being discredited.
 In the case of clergy sex abuse in American Zen, when women tell the truth about their experience it endangers an entire shared and firmly enforced hierarchical structure and system of ascribing value to individuals.

 “Isn’t it just an affair if the woman gives consent?”